What Fresh Produce Can You Pack With Vacuum Seal Bags

 Fishes

 A fantastic method for preserving the freshness and flavour of fish is to vacuum seal it.
-You can marinate fish in the vacuum seal before cooking to add flavour.
+You can marinate fish in the vacuum sealer bags before cooking to add flavour.

 Legumes and grains